Embed Inc PIC Programmers Host Protocol Specification

 RSP: <i16 data>

-Read from the target chip at the current address and increment
+Read from the target chip at the current address and increment the

-the address by 1.
+address by 1.
 Two bytes of data are always returned.
-If
+If the

 READ64: 69